Kendal’s Heritage Throughout the Ages

 This corresponded with a general increase in political awareness and there were a number of incidents on the streets of Kendal at Election time, particularly in 1818.
 Better markets in other places meant that more dealing was done out of town (shades of today’s “out of town Shopping Centres”) and, in the gap created, new industries evolved, supported by credit from the town’s banks.
 During this time, and into the twentieth century, the town added to its reputation by playing host to a number of religious, artistic and political figures.
 Amongst those visiting were Charles Wesley, the Quaker George Fox and, much later, Oswald Mosley.

 Kendal’s more recent history has seen the rise, and fall, of industry, notably in snuff manufacture and shoe making.
-K Shoes, founded by the Somervell family in the 19th century, were one of the town’s main employers but, as with so many others, the company was taken over and the main manufacturing base has moved elsewhere but a fantastic heritage centre remains.
+K Shoes, founded by the Somervell family in the 19th century, were one of the town’s main employers but, as with so many others, the company was taken over and the main manufacturing base has moved elsewhere.
+The K-Shoes Heritage Exhibition is currently in storage awaiting relocation following the recent closure and redevelopment of K-Village.

 Kendal in Bloom